Brimah Razak: International career

 Razak earned the first of his 27 caps for Ghana on 14 August 2013, appearing in a 2–2 friendly draw in Turkey as a 46th-minute substitute.
 He was part of the squad that appeared in the 2015 Africa Cup of Nations, being first choice as the nation reached the final; in the decisive match, against the Ivory Coast, he missed his penalty shootout attempt in an eventual 9–8 loss.

 Razak also started in the 2017 edition, a fourth-place finish in Gabon.
 Following criticism of his performances, he posted a video on Facebook that was perceived as disrespectful towards his compatriots, and was handed a $2,500 fine by the Ghana Football Association.

 Personal life

-Razak fathered two children, son Nasser and daughter Atu, referring to them as being the biggest idols and his life.
+Razak fathered son Nasser and daughter Atu, referring to them as being his biggest idols and his life.
 He idolised Ghanaian international goalkeeper Sammy Adjei, who won many laurels whilst playing for Accra Hearts of Oak S.C. and was also remembered for the 1999 FIFA World Youth Championship quarter-final tie against Spain.

+On 28 June 2023, Razak married his longtime girlfriend (also the mother of his children) in Spain.